kurgut/KSP-IVA-modding-Guide/README.md

 Information on KSP IVA modding tend to be scarse, or old, so this is an attempt at making a centralized place for that, with all my experience and others's I could find, put together.
 <br/>
 <br/>
-__The actual guide is in the Wiki :__ https://github.com/kurgut/KSP-IVA-modding-Guide/wiki
+__--> The actual guide is in the Wiki :__ https://github.com/kurgut/KSP-IVA-modding-Guide/wiki
 <br/>
 <br/>
 If you have a suggestion, for changes, errors / mistakes, or additions to the IVA modding Wiki, feel free to write about it in the [__Discussions__](https://github.com/kurgut/KSP-IVA-modding-Guide/discussions) section > [__Wiki-feedback channel__](https://github.com/kurgut/KSP-IVA-modding-Guide/discussions/categories/wiki-feedback)